 The Safe and Sound Protocol (SSP) is a 5-hour auditory intervention.
-It was developed by Dr. Stephen Porges, an internationally renowned trauma researcher and neuroscientist, based on his Polyvagal Theory.
-The SSP is a cutting edge intervention, developed to reduce mental health symptoms associated with an over-stressed vagus nerve response.
+It was developed by Dr. Stephen Porges, an internationally renowned trauma researcher and neuroscientist.
+The SSP, based on Porges’ Polyvagal Theory, is a cutting-edge intervention, developed to reduce mental health symptoms associated with an over-stressed vagus nerve response.

 When our nervous system is feeling safe, it is operating in the “social engagement” and “connection” mode.
 When the nervous system senses a danger, it becomes activated and moves into a state of “fight-flight” (sympathetic) or “freeze” (dorsal vagal).
 This system originally evolved to help us respond quickly in a survival situation to fight off or flee from a predator.
 If escape was not possible, the system instructed us to “freeze”.
 Unless we are in a life-threatening situation, these responses are not helpful to us in the modern world.
 However, our systems are unable to recognize if these autonomic responses are healthy or unhealthy for us.
 The nervous system just responds.

-Trauma/Stress: For many people, the nervous system is unable to easily move out of this activated state once the stress or danger has passed, and the nervous system’s defense response can be chronically “on”.
-When the defense response is activated, it cannot support calm social engagement.
+For many people, the nervous system is unable to easily move out of this activated state.
+For these people, even though a stress or danger has passed, the nervous system’s defense response can be chronically “on”.
+When the defense response activates, it cannot support calm social engagement.
 Social engagement is our connection to others, our relationships, and our ability to feel safe with others.
-If our system is chronically activated and on constant “red alert” for danger, it will impact our relationships, focus, mood, stress levels, health and wellness.
+If our system chronically activates and is on constant “red alert” for danger, it will impact our relationships, focus, mood, stress levels, health and wellness.

-Hypersensitivities: In people with sensory hypersensitivities, this nervous system activation makes it very difficult to tune out extra stimulation and to differentiate between safety and danger cues.
-Any stimulation can feel overwhelming when the system is already activated, even good experiences that we know are positive.
+In people with sensory hypersensitivities, this nervous system activation makes it very difficult to tune out extra stimulation and to differentiate between safety and danger cues.
+Any stimulation can feel overwhelming when the system activates, even with good experiences that we know are positive.

-Autism: For those with autism symptoms, there can be an autonomic imbalance towards more sympathetic (“charged”) nervous system responses than parasympathetic (“restful/calm”) responses.
-Studies have shown the SSP can help those with autism or hypersensitivities “power down” so that they can feel calmer, more able to communicate and respond, and less activated or charged up.
+For those with autism symptoms, there can be an autonomic imbalance towards more sympathetic (“charged”) nervous system responses than parasympathetic (“restful/calm”) responses.
+Studies have shown the SSP can help those with autism or hypersensitivities “power down”.
+This produces a calmer feeling, with more ability to communicate and respond.

 But how do ears make me feel safe?